jonascj/lego-mindstorms-ev3dev-python-how-to/README.md

    at the end to keep the output visible for 2 seconds.

-# Using Python to control motors and sensors
+# First Python program to control motors and sensors
 ev3dev comes with a Python module which allows easy control of the EV3 motors and sensors.